Some pensions and allowances are payable when the recipient has left Australia.

 For temporary absences from Australia, ancillary payments (such as Rent Assistance) are payable for the same length of time as the substantive payment or up to six weeks, whichever occurs first.
 The person must also remain qualified for the ancillary payment.
 Pharmaceutical Allowance, Rent Assistance and Incentive Allowance can be paid for up 26 weeks for persons with unlimited portability.

-The portability period can be extended only for the following:
+The portability period can be extended only for:

 • a serious accident or illness;